Konecranes Miami develops a niche market in the islands

 Konecranes customer Dean P. “Sparky” Brennan has been running trading companies in the Caribbean since 1975, originally based in St. Maarten.
 His latest venture, Spark International, relocated to Tampa, Florida in 2000.
 Spark is an export trading company, taking orders from clients in the Northeastern Caribbean that range from office copiers to rock crushing machines.
 Spark’s customers are large contractors, government entities and public utilities.
 Their supplier of choice for lifting equipment is Konecranes.

-When Statia Utility Co. (formerly GEBE) on the Caribbean island of St. Eustatius (Statia) moved to expand their power plant in 2013, Spark International contacted Konecranes Miami branch for a quote to extend the crane runway and electrification system.
-The runway extension was the third time Konecranes had been called back to inspect, maintain and expand the crane at the facility, which had purchased a 5-ton Konecranes CXT overhead crane in 2005.
+When Statia Utility Co. (formerly GEBE) on the Caribbean island of St. Eustatius (Statia) moved to expand their power plant in 2013, Spark International contacted the Konecranes Miami branch for a quote to extend the crane runway and electrification system.
+The runway extension was the third time we had been called back to inspect, maintain and expand the crane at the facility, which had purchased a 5-ton Konecranes CXT overhead crane in 2005.

 The recovering U.S. economy was renewing tourism and driving the need for more power generation capacity on the island.
 Statia’s governing body wanted to publicize and celebrate its plant expansion with a ribbon-cutting ceremony, which made for a tight time line.